 - Leave Me Alone!: Invoked and then averted.
 On their reunion, Kristen asks Jake to leave her alone in her newfound world.
 Jake asks if she really wishes it, at which point Kristen relents.

 - Missing Mom: Mrs. Van Dorn.
-She isn't dead, but divorced from Jake.
+She isn't dead, but at least separated from Jake.
 Kristen uses her name, Joanne, as her porn name.

 - Mistaken for Racist: Jake while pretending to a porn producer is accused of bigotry when he turns away the black porn star.

 - Not Distracted by the Sexy: Jake, although Niki and other sex workers do their best to distract him.